GoClipse/goclipse/README-MelnormeEclipse.md

  Note: some strings like `LANGUAGE_` or `LANG_PROJECT_ID`  will replace Java class identifiers.
 After this replace you will also need to rename the compilation unit, and/or move them to a different folder.
 This can be done quickly in Eclipse with quick-fixes.

+* [ ] Modify `icons/ide-logo.32x32.png`

+* [ ] Update Changelog, Features, UserGuide, etc, in documentation folder, according to your IDE.

+* [ ] Delete README-MelnormeEclipse.md

 * [ ] Write language specific code.
 Several language specific implementations need to be created or customized.
 These are usually marked with the `TODO: LANG` Java comment.

-* [ ] Modify `icons/ide-logo.32x32.png`

-* [ ] Update Changelog, Features, UserGuide, etc, in documentation folder, according to your IDE.

-* [ ] Delete README-MelnormeEclipse.md
+See next section for a more detailed guide.

+#### Implementing language specific features.

+###### Syntax highlighting:
+Customize `LANGUAGE_CodeScanner`, and `LANGUAGE_PartitionScanner`.
+These follow the standard Eclipse way of doings things, see: http://help.eclipse.org/mars/index.jsp?topic=/org.eclipse.platform.doc.isv/guide/editors_highlighting.htm .

+###### Outline and parser errors
+Customize `LANGUAGE_SourceModelManager`.
+You need to integrate with a parser library or external tool, to then transform the parser output (the AST), into a simplified `SourceFileStructure`.
+This is a structure derived from a source file, with parse errors and structure elements.
+A structure element is just a description of top-level source-file definitions, like function/type/class definitions.
+This is used for the outline. (potentially code folding too, in the future)

+###### #TODO: describe the other customization points

 #### Merging new updates from upstream MelnormeEclipse